babyfish-ct/graphql-provider/doc/entities.md

 ## 5. Generate source code required by strongly typed SQL DSL.

 In order to use the strongly typed SQL DSL to maximize the development experience, some source code needs to be generated based on the entity interfaces.
 Please modify "build.gradle.kts".

-1. Add google ksp into *plugins {}*
-    ```
-    plugins {

-        ... other plugins ...

-        id("com.google.devtools.ksp") version "1.6.10-1.0.2"
-    }
-    ```
-    Click the refresh button on the gradle panel to let intellij download the plugin

-2. Configure arguments of google ksp
+1. Configure arguments of google ksp
     ```
     ksp {
         arg("kimmer.draft", "false") // α